kvalle/norphoname/blogpost.md

 Solr already supports four different phonetic algorithms: [Soundex](http://en.wikipedia.org/wiki/Soundex), RefinedSoundex, [Metaphone](http://en.wikipedia.org/wiki/Metaphone) and DoubleMetaphone.
 For many practical purposes, one of these four will suffice.
-In some situations, such as when searching for norwegian names, these four just dosen't cut it.
+However, phonetic algorithms are implemented based on a language's linguistics and thus, for some situations, such as when searching for norwegian names, these four just dosen't cut it.

-In order to use a custom phonetic algorithm, we will implement a TokenFilters for this purpose.
+In order to use a custom phonetic algorithm, we will implement a TokenFilter for this purpose.

 ## The Fields and Field Types